noosh1380/noosh1380.github.io/_projects/3_project.md

 layout: page
 title: Project 1
 description: A study on Artifical Intelligence in Prosthetics
-img: assets/img/Project1.jpg
+img: assets/img/project1.jpg
 importance: 3
 category: Research
 ---

-A literature review on  <a href="https://drive.google.com/file/d/1j6NFmLGffXBUjS2TV7wPXmjuTqS55IOc/view?usp=share_link">Use of Artificial Intelligence in Prosthetics</a> conducted at Marianopolis College as part of the honours program.
+A literature review on  <a href="https://drive.google.com/file/d/1j6NFmLGffXBUjS2TV7wPXmjuTqS55IOc/view?usp=share_link">Use of Artificial Intelligence in Prosthetics</a> conducted at Marianopolis College as part of the honors program.

 <h3>Abstract</h3>